1amageek/AppPilot/README.md

 ## 🌟 Features

-- **🎯 Smart Element Discovery**: Find UI elements by role, title, and identifier
+- **🎯 Smart Element Discovery**: Find UI elements by role, title, and identifier using Accessibility API
 - **🖱️ Element-Based Actions**: Click buttons, fill text fields, and interact with UI components
 - **🔍 Automatic Coordinate Calculation**: No need to manually calculate button centers
 - **🚀 Universal Compatibility**: Works with SwiftUI, AppKit, Electron, and web applications
 - **⏰ Intelligent Waiting**: Wait for elements to appear or conditions to be met
-- **📷 Screen Capture**: Take screenshots of windows and UI elements
+- **📷 Screen Capture**: Take screenshots of windows and applications using ScreenCaptureKit
+- **🌐 Input Source Management**: Multi-language text input with automatic input source switching
 - **🔄 Graceful Fallback**: Coordinate-based automation when element detection fails
-- **🛡️ Type Safety**: Built with Swift 6.1 and modern concurrency
+- **🛡️ Type Safety**: Built with Swift 6.1 and modern concurrency (Actor-based design)
+- **🧪 Comprehensive Testing**: Swift Testing framework with dedicated TestApp integration

 ## 🏗️ Architecture